 Top Life Insurance Companies for Cancer Survivors: Bottom Line

-While it may be challenging to get life insurance after cancer, many providers offer plans that can suit your needs as a survivor.
-In this guide, MoneyGeek analyzed the best life insurance companies for cancer survivors and highlighted their product offerings to help you find the right provider and policy.
+While it can be challenging to get life insurance after cancer, many companies offer plans that can suit your needs as a survivor.
+In this guide, MoneyGeek analyzed the best life insurance companies for cancer survivors and highlighted their product offerings to help you find the right company and policy.
 Nationwide, Legal & General America and Mutual of Omaha are among the best life insurance companies for cancer survivors.
-For most people, term life insurance is the best choice, as it’s affordable and easy to understand.
+For most people, term life insurance is the best choice because it's affordable and easy to understand.
 Unfortunately, not everyone can qualify with cancer in their medical history.
-Luckily, those looking for life insurance after cancer have several options.
+Those looking for life insurance after cancer have several options.

 Compare Life Insurance Rates